slotThe/slotThe.github.io/posts/emacs-potpourri.md

 There are [lots][emacs:repeat-mode:1] of [packages][emacs:repeat-mode:2]
 around that define different macros which probably work much better than the one below.
-Even [use-package] now sports a `:repeat-map` keyword now.
+Even [use-package] now sports a `:repeat-map` keyword.
 However, obviously the one I wrote feels the most natural to _me_, so it's being kept around regardless.

 ``` emacs-lisp